Zongzheng/forestSAS/README.md

 ## Installation

-the development version from github:
+The development version from github:

 ```R
 # install.packages("devtools")